GraphTheta: A Distributed Graph Neural Network Learning System With Flexible Training Strategy: Experiments and Results

-In addition, even though there are only node classification tasks in our testing, our system can actually support other types of tasks with moderate changes, such as revising the decoders to accommodate specific task and keeping graph embedding encoder part unchanged.
+\textbf{GNN Training Settings.} We employ the node classification task as the application and use the popular GCN~\cite{kipf2016semi} model and our in-house developed GAT-E model for performance comparison.
+Herein, we would like to emphasize that in these tests, our purpose is not to conclude which DL framework or GNN implementation is superior to others, but to demonstrate that \projectname is capable of learning GNNs as well as existing frameworks (Section~\ref{appendix:gat} in supplementary material also gives another showcase with GAT~\cite{2017GAT} model).
+Note that although there are only node classification tasks in our tests, our system can support other types of tasks with moderate changes, such as revising the decoders to accommodate specific tasks and keeping the graph embedding encoder part unchanged.

+Different datasets are configured to have varied hidden layer sizes.
+Specifically, hidden layer sizes are 16, 128, and 200 for the three citation networks (i.e., Cora, Citeseer, and PubMed), Reddit, and Amazon.
+Except for Amazon, all the others have their sub-sets for validation.
+Moreover, the latter enables dropout for each layer, whereas the former does not.
+In terms of global-batch, we train the model up to 1,000 epochs and select the trained model with the highest validation accuracy to test generalization performance for the latter.
+With respect to mini-batch, early stop is exerted once stable convergence has reached for each dataset.
+In all tests, cross-entropy loss is used to measure convergence, and prediction results are produced by feeding node embeddings to a Softmax layer.

+For global-batch, we set 500 epochs for Reddit at maximum, and activate early stop as long as validation accuracy reaches stable.
+Meanwhile, a maximum number of 750 epochs is used for Amazon.
+For mini-batch, each training step randomly chooses 1\% labeled nodes to form the initial batch for Reddit, and 0.1\% for Amazon.
+This results in a batch size of 1,500 for the former and 1,710 for the latter.
+We train Reddit for 600 steps and Amazon for 2,750 steps with respect to mini-batch.
+Note that as Reddit (and Amazon) is a dense co-comment (and co-purchasing) network, the two-hop neighbors of only 1\% (and 0.1\%) labeled nodes almost touch 80\% (and 65\%) of all nodes.
+For cluster-batch, each training step randomly chooses 1\% clusters to form the initial batch for Reddit and Amazon, where clusters are created beforehand.
+In addition, cluster-batch applies the same early stop strategy as mini-batch.